Saaquuiib/echoes-ruin/README.md

-# GDD — “Echoes of the Ruin” (Souls-like Edition — Final, Expanded)
+# GDD — “Echoes of the Ruin”

 *(2.5D pixel-art action platformer for the web, built with Babylon.js; one punishing difficulty; no casual modes)*